Attention Italy lovers! We present beautiful books to fall in love with.

 E-Type on waves

-Feiern wir gleich doppelt Geburtstag: 1842 wurde in Sarnico am Iseosee die Bootswerft Riva gegründet, Let’s celebrate a double birthday: The Riva boatyard was founded in Sarnico on Lake Iseo in 1842, and the Aquarama model developed by Carlo Riva was launched in 1962.
-Gianni Agnelli was partly responsible for its success: when Riva tested the prototype in Monaco, the Fiat boss asked if he could drive the boat, took it for a spin – and the sleek mahogany runabout became the epitome of the dolce vita.
+Let’s celebrate a double birthday: in 1842, the Riva boatyard was founded in Sarnico on Lake Iseo, and in 1962, the Aquarama model developed by Carlo Riva came onto the market.
+Gianni Agnelli was partly responsible for its success: when Riva tested the prototype in Monaco, the Fiat boss asked if he could drive the boat, took it for a spin – and the sleek mahogany runabout became the epitome of the Dolce Vita.

 Credit: Oliver Pilcher